If you’ve got 99 problems, make sure an unhappy team isn’t one.

 All great managers and leaders will tell you that communication is key to building a team that works well together – it’s a key piece of the continuous improvement process.

-One of the easiest things you can do to create a well-oiled team machine is to have regular check-ins (also known as retros) with a great set of team-building questions to improve your employee engagement.
+One of the easiest things you can do to create a well-oiled team machine is to have regular check-ins (also known as retros) with a team member.
+A great set of team-building questions will improve your employee engagement.

 We’ve rounded up a list of our favorite weekly questions to ask your team including the tactics behind each one and why they’re a great way to end every workweek.